BOOK PREVIEW, PART I THE ROAD QUEEN AND I

 With Bessie’s trust and reliance on my skills and experience as a storyteller of women’s lives, I became her authorized biographer at her request.
 Further, with our bond of friendship—elder to younger, woman to woman, road-junkie mentor to road-junkie protégé—I became the steward of the nearly lost legacy of Bessie Stringfield.
 She and I formed a bond that transcended our racial, regional, ethnic and generational differences.
 It was a rare and beautiful thing.

 I listened while this incredible woman looked back for me on the spectrum of her life.
 My long-form biography of Bessie Stringfield is coupled with my memoir.
-The biography reveals new material about Bessie from parts of her oral history and our conversations that I have never released before.
-The memoir looks back on our unusual friendship and how Bessie impacted my own life.
+The biography reveals new information about Bessie from parts of her oral history and our other conversations that I have never released before.
+The memoir looks back on our unusual friendship, preserved in my diaries, and how Bessie impacted my own life.
 It is called African American Queen of the Road—Bessie Stringfield and Me, A Memoir of Race, Friendship, Resilience and the Road.

 © Copyrighted Material